 - If you cannot get your records in by the deadline,

-- please submit and upload as much information as you can by the deadline.
+- Submit and upload as much information as you can by the deadline.

 - When we review your information, we will contact you via the patient portal with further instructions if you have not met the requirements.